GrossestMan/grossestman.github.io/nami_static/README.txt

 Please excuse the sloppy code.
 GitHub pages doesn't support PHP so I converted each of the pages to HTML and hastily commented out / deleted chunks of code that rendered poorly in the process.
+You can view the original source code in the folder titled 'Original_PHP_files'